Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

         </details>

 -   [Conklin, Matthew J.](https://matthewjconklin.com), and **Eddy S. F. Yeung**.
-"Power and Public Hawkishness: Domestic Support for Conflict Escalation amid Great Power Competition."
+"Material Capabilities, Foreign Public Hawkishness, and Domestic Support for Conflict Escalation amid Great Power Competition."
     -   <details>

         <summary>Abstract:</summary>

-        How does information about the power and aggressiveness of an adversary influence public bellicosity in a crisis scenario?
-Leveraging US-China tensions around the Taiwan Strait—a challenging context for de-escalation—as an empirical setting, we assess whether American and Chinese citizens adopt a more belligerent or conciliatory position when presented with factual indicators that reveal different levels of economic power, military capability, or public hawkishness of the other side.
-Our large-scale dyadic experiments show that information portraying the adversary as materially weaker did <em>not</em> increase their preferences for conflict escalation, even amid great power tensions.
-Importantly, information portraying foreign citizens as less aggressive significantly increased public support for de-escalation in both countries.
-These findings not only cut against the theoretical perspective that a heightened sense of power will motivate people to support war, but also uncover foreign hawkishness as an underappreciated factor that can sway domestic support for using military force.
+        How does information about an adversary influence public bellicosity in a crisis scenario?
+Leveraging US-China tensions around the Taiwan Strait—a challenging context for de-escalation—we assess whether American and Chinese citizens adopt a more belligerent or conciliatory position when presented with factual indicators that reveal different levels of economic power, military capability, or public hawkishness of the other side.
+Our large-scale dyadic experiments show that information portraying the adversary as materially weaker did <em>not</em> increase public support for conflict escalation, even amid great power tensions.
+Importantly, information portraying foreign citizens as less aggressive significantly increased support for de-escalation in both countries.
+These findings not only challenge theoretical expectations that an adversary’s perceived vulnerability or weakness incentivizes aggression, but also identifies foreign public opinion as a distinct informational signal that shapes how individuals assess adversaries and can sway domestic support for conflict escalation.

         </details>